rajvanshipradeep15/tracardi-api/docs_new/docs/getting_started/core_concepts.md

 the [Event Source](components/event_source.md), facilitating the connection to the external system.

+!!!Note

-Note that not all resources are available as destinations in Tracardi.
-For detailed information on outbound traffic and available destinations, refer to the [outbound traffic](../traffic/outbound/index.md) documentation.
+    Not all resources are available as destinations in Tracardi.

 In summary, a destination is a system or service where data is forwarded for further processing or storage, enabling data transfer and integration between different platforms.